jakeleveroni/react-table-wrapper/README.md

 We are working on getting rid of this but for the time being this is necessary.

+## Development
+Building your code to deploy to NPM
+    yarn rollup
+    npm publish

 ## Building a table
 To build a table using this package you need to make use of the AgentToolsTableBuilderService.tsx and the \<TableWrapperComponent> element.
 The \<TableWrapperComponent> takes 2 props